kiboschool/course-programming-2/src/lessons/db-and-vis/orm.md

 cursor = conn.execute(sql)
 ```

 This seems to work at first.
-But if the user were able to type in a `song_id` of `1 or TRUE`, the sql that would be executed would be
+But if the user were able to type in a song_id of `1 or TRUE`, the SQL that would be executed would be

 ```sql
 UPDATE Songs SET name = changed WHERE id = 1 or TRUE